DATAMATH CALCULATOR MUSEUM

 |Program steps:||Courtesy of:||Joerg Woerner|

-This colourful variant of the original Corvus 400 was distributed in 1975 by the American department store chain J.C.
+This colorful variant of the original Corvus 400 was distributed in 1975 by the American department store chain J.C.
 Penney Company, Inc. through their catalogues.

 Dismantling the JCPenney 2310 reveals another surprise.